rahulgaikwad2010/Fraud-Credit-Card-Transaction-Classification/README.md

 ### Project Goal

-The following steps must follow (if you can add more than these steps, it would be great).
+The following steps are followed:
-1- Describe the structure of the date (statistical summary: number of records, counting max, min, null,...)
+- Describe the structure of the date (statistical summary: number of records, counting max, min, null,...)
-2- Plotting histogram of "transactionAmount" column.
+- Plotting histogram of "transactionAmount" column.
-3- We have duplicated transactions in the data set—two types: reversed transaction and multi-swipe.
+- We have duplicated transactions in the data set—two types: reversed transaction and multi-swipe.
 You need to answer these questions:
-3-1 Identify those types of duplicates
+  - Identify those types of duplicates
-3-2 Estimate of the total number of transactions and total dollar amount
+  - Estimate of the total number of transactions and total dollar amount

 do you estimate for the reversed transactions and multi-swipe transactions?
 **Note that: the first transaction to be "normal" and exclude it from the number of transaction and dollar amount count**